nwtime/ntpwww/README.md

-The [Network Time Foundation](https://www.nwtime.org/) is converting the official NTP documentation websites to Hugo and Markdown.
+[Network Time Foundation](https://www.nwtime.org/) is converting the official NTP documentation websites to Hugo and Markdown.
 Anyone can download the documentation source and generate their own HTML copy of the documentation.
 Users with a github account can also edit the documentation and generate git pull requests for their edits to be reviewed.
 This README contains instructions for getting the NTP documentation source, generating a copy of the documentation, and issuing a git pull request.

 ## Requirements